 In 1959, University of Maryland’s Board of Regents changed the college's name to University College, a British term for an institution that takes courses and programs from all academic departments and offers them outside of the university's walls and normal class times.

 In 1964, UMGC opened the five-story Center of Adult Education as its headquarters, providing office space, conference rooms, a formal dining room, and 116 guest rooms.

 In 1970, UMGC transitioned into an independent institution, and in 1978, the university established the Graduate School of Management and Technology, offering master's degree programs tailored to the needs of mid- and upper-level managers in the workforce.

 In the mid-1990s, the university offered its first online courses and quickly grew into one of the largest public providers of online education in the nation, offering more than 680 distinct courses online and recording more than 175,000 individual online course enrollments in 2007.

 In 2019, we changed our name to University of Maryland Global Campus to better reflect our global presence and ongoing mission of serving the education needs of working adults and military students around the world.

 UMGC now serves more than 80,000 students worldwide and boasts 20+ locations in Maryland, D.C., and Virginia and an on-site presence in 140+ worldwide locations—including military bases in more than 20 countries and territories.

-With headquarters in Adelphi, Maryland, and administrative offices in Asia and Europe, UMGC offers 90+ degrees, specializations, and certificates taught by faculty members who bring real-world experience to online and on-site classrooms.
+With headquarters in Adelphi, Maryland, and administrative offices in Asia and Europe, UMGC offers more than 90 degrees, specializations, and certificates, most available entirely online taught by faculty members who bring real-world experience to online and on-site classrooms.